Blog

 Replace projectId and location with your details as seen in the Google Cloud Console.
 Using Gemini features outside of the Google AI Studio is facilitated by Identity and Access Management as opposed to use of API keys.

-Create a Java class entitled GeminiView in your src package and annotate it with @Route(“”) which directs the application to use the root url for routing of this view.
+Create a Java class entitled GeminiView in your src package and annotate it with @Route(“”) which directs the application to use the root URL to route this view.
 Extend the class with the VerticalLayout component to arrange the child elements vertically in the view as seen below:

 codeimage-snippet_11

 Here in our constructor, we’re injecting the VertexAiGeminiChatModel which is a specific class from the spring-ai-vertex-ai-gemini library, which in turn interfaces with Google’s Vertex AI.
-Use of this class from Spring AI facilitates a level of abstraction where as developers, we do not have to manually build the chat model (formerly chatClient) and also dramatically simplifies parsing the object response. (more here https://docs.spring.io/spring-ai/reference/api/chat/vertexai-gemini-chat.html).
+The use of this class from Spring AI facilitates a level of abstraction where developers do not have to manually build the chat model (formerly chatClient) and also dramatically simplifies parsing the object response (more here: https://docs.spring.io/spring-ai/reference/api/chat/vertexai-gemini-chat.html).

 Write the UI